Florida Circumnavigational Saltwater Paddling Trail

 Engineers dredged the current pass as an easier and safer channel into

 St. Andrews Bay.
-Interestingly, in 2004, Hurricane Ivan temporarily
+Interestingly, in 2004, Hurricane Ivan

 closed the natural pass at the other end of Shell Island, known as East